seamapi/docs/docs/device-guides/get-started-with-react-components-and-client-session-tokens.md

 yarn add @seamapi/react
 ```

-## 3 — Create a Client Session on your Server, and pass it to the Client
+## 3 — Create a Seam Client Session on your Server, and pass it to the Client

 We'll start by writing some server code that returns a client session.
 There
 are a lot of ways to do this depending on your server framework:

-- Create an endpoint such as `/api/seam/get_client_session_token` and call it
+- Create an endpoint such as `/api/seam/get_client_session` and call it
   from your frontend app
 - Inject the client session token in your html if you're using an HTML
   templating engine.